AudreyRWilliams/selenium-codespace-demo/README.md

 ## Steps
 1. Open this repo in a GitHub Codespace (Code → Codespaces → Create codespace).
-2. Wait for the container to build (the devcontainer will install Chrome and pip packages).
+2. Wait for the container to build (the devcontainer will install Chromium and pip packages).
 3. In the Codespace terminal run: pytest -q